 In order to achieve financial freedom, you’ll need to save some money.
 This money will give you the ability to do what you want, when you want to.

 So how much do you need to save?

 Well, that’s a tough thing to calculate.
 You’ll need to know the answers to some pretty specific questions.

-With a free account at Personal Capital, you can get access to their retirement planner which can help you plan for different types of scenarios and income/expenses events in your future.
-One of those scenarios should be your “financial freedom” goal.
+With a free account at Personal Capital, you can get access to their retirement planner which can help you plan for different types of scenarios and income/expense events in your future.
+One of those scenarios should be the financial freedom goal that you defined.

 Betterment is actually an investing service where you can save money for both retirement and other goals.
 If you open up an account with them, they can help you determine what you need to save to meet those goals.